phoffer/hockey/README.md

 # Bugs

 * Some temporary condition that allows stats to be created for players not playing in game.
 Suspect it's pregame data

+# TODO

+* Update controller/views for players to have game log
+* Update controller/views for teams to have game schedule
+*